mtsmachado8/nodejsBoilerplate/README.md

 # nodejsBoilerplate
-Simple boilerplate for building restful api's with Nodejs, express, dotenv and all libraries needed
+Simple boilerplate for building restful api's with lerna, Nodejs, express, dotenv and all libraries needed